-- 2) what does plato analyse to prove his point? style and content - 3) where does the charm and power of poetry reside in(in plato's opinion)? rhythm, harmony, and measures no,it is also physical.
+- 2) what does plato analyse to prove his point? style and content - 3) where does the charm and power of poetry reside in(in plato's opinion)?

+4)what is the poet good at in his opinion? good at the aesthetic adjustment of his verses and rhythms and is no,it is also physical.
 The oral poet relies equally on gestures, movements and mimicry